Play Therapy in Salem, NH

 Why Children’s Therapy Looks Different

 Children don’t always have the words to explain how they’re feeling—or why they’re acting out, shutting down, or seeming “off.”
 That’s because kids naturally express themselves through play, not talk.
-At Beacon EMDR, I use play therapy to help children explore emotions, navigate challenges, and feel more secure—on their terms, in their language.
+At Beacon EMDR in Salem, NH, I use play therapy to help children explore emotions, navigate challenges, and feel more secure—on their terms, in their language.

 What Is Play Therapy?